TRUMBULL SHOPPING PARK

 Commercial competition in the early years was provided by CONNECTICUT POST CENTER (1960) {9.7 miles east, in Milford} and HAWLEY LANE MALL (1970) {3.7 miles east, in Trumbull}.
 DANBURY FAIR {16.5 miles northwest, in Danbury} opened in 1987.

 The first expansion of TRUMBULL SHOPPING PARK was done in the early 1970s, when a 2-level, north-south corridor was added to the east-facing facade.
+By this time, the Korvettes Food Center had morphed into a Waldbaum's supermarket.
 In 1977, TRUMBULL SHOPPING PARK was acquired by Australia's Westfield (the precursor of today's Unibail-Rodamco-Westfield), becoming the first shopping mall in the United States owned by that company.

 Westfield did an interior renovation, using a nostalgic Antique Americana theme.
 Several vintage relics were acquired, such as gas street lamps, church pews, weathered beams, posts and an antique horse carriage.
 A stairway connecting the Upper and Lower Malls featured railing from the Vanderbuilt mansion on Long Island.